Kelu Chao

 Kelu Chao (趙克露) is a Taiwanese-American journalist and the deputy CEO of the U.S. Agency for Global Media (USAGM).
 She was previously the acting interim CEO of USAGM from January 20, 2021, to December 29, 2022.

 Early life and education

-Kelu Chao was born in Taiwan and studied at Zhongshan Girls' High School (中山女高).
+Kelu Chao was born in Taiwan and graduated from Taipei Municipal Zhongshan Girls High School (中山女高).
 Her father, Chao Ting-Chun, was the vice president of one of Taiwan's oldest newspapers, the Central Daily News.

 After graduating in 1975 from National Chengchi University with a bachelor's degree in journalism, Chao moved to the U.S. and earned a master's degree from Kent State University.

 Career

 Journalism

 Chao has worked for more than 40 years for the Voice of America (VOA).

 She was the VOA's first Language Programming Director from 2001 to 2007.
 She also worked as a VOA editor, VOA's Mandarin Service Chief, VOA's East Asia Division Director, VOA's Hong Kong Bureau Chief, a field reporter, and radio announcer.

 As a field reporter, she reported for VOA on the period leading to the 1989 Tiananmen Square protests and massacre in Beijing.

 Chao has received more than 30 awards as a VOA programmer, including from the New York Radio Festival and the Asian Broadcasting Union.